-Welcome to the official website of Mack Truck Locomotive #4
+Mack Truck Locomotive #4

 Please note, this website is best viewed in Internet Explorer.

-Although a few volunteers at the former owners tourist line, along with several railfans had made comments that neither of these two rare Mack locomotives were worth the expenses involved to save even just one.
+Although a few volunteers at the tourist rail line that formely owned #4 & #5, along with several railfans, made comments that neither of the two Mack locomotives were worth the expenses involved to save even just one unit.
 These remarks did not discourage JC McHugh, who was adamant that his family would restore one of the two Mack locomotives when others felt it was not worth the effort to do so.
-On March 16, 2008 Jimmy, Ann, & JC McHugh purchased the two boxcab's with a favorable outcome for one Mack locomotive.
+On March 16, 2008 the McHugh's purchased the two old boxcab's with a favorable outcome for one Mack locomotive.